wearehyperaware/hyperaware-core/KEY-TASKS.md

 ### Vehicles

+- Make rendered vehicles start somewhere outside of zone boundaries not directly on
 - On card click - zoom to car?
 - Confirm that all vehicles are being pulled in a visualized properly